|January 6, 2025

 Many supplements or health sites may lead you to believe that CLA improves insulin response and blood sugar control, however the science behind this claim falls short.
 In fact, many trials show that in high doses, isomer 10,12 CLA may actually increase insulin resistance, where 9,11 appears to have no effect.[15][16]
 One interesting study showed that supplementing CLA together with olive oil kept the benefits, but prevented the insulin resistance seen from CLA supplementation alone![17]
 By keeping sugar swings low, a low-glycemic diet may also help you to safely reap the other dietary benefits of CLA.

-Conjugated Linoleic Acid Benefits_Build (and keep) stronger bonesAnother advantage of CLA comes from its bone-strengthening and protective effects.
-Dietary CLA significantly prevents losses in bone density by both increasing the body’s signals to absorb calcium (parathyroid hormone and calcitriol), as well as reducing the activity of osteoclasts, the cells responsible for eating away at your bones when calcium is low.
-Who knew that butter could bust osteoporosis?[19][20]
+Conjugated Linoleic Acid Benefits_Build (and keep) stronger bonesAnother advantage of CLA comes from its bone-protective effects.
+Dietary CLA may help to slow bone loss by both by promoting the body’s signals to absorb calcium (parathyroid hormone and calcitriol), as well as slowing the activity of osteoclasts, the cells responsible for eating away at your bones when calcium is low.[18][19]

 Sounds good.
 Where do I find CLA?